'Webs and Lairs'

 in his embrace like that, but she could lift her hand and put it near his face, just above and behind her head.
 She pushed her fingers sidewards-through

 , then wiggled them back and forth, inches from his eyes.
-Bright green light flared to life as she stirred the unseen forces that always surrounded her, throwing shadows around the room.
+Eerie green light shimmered and rippled outwards from her hand as she stirred the unseen forces that always surrounded her, throwing shadows around the room.
 Colton snorted again, shook his head, and lifted his arm away to shield his eyes in clumsy, still-sleeping reflex.
 Dawn pulled away; a few inches was enough to break contact with him over nearly her entire body, and once she'd done that-- FlickerSNAP

 She watched him settle back, his breathing slow and steady, and gave him a fond little smile as she scooped her discarded lingerie up off the floor and pulled it on.
 Colton wasn't a bad sort, really.
 He was arrogant, yes, though not without reason.
 He was, after all, handsome, intelligent, wealthy, funny... and amazing in bed.
 As she slipped on her heels and gathered the rest of her clothing into her arms, Dawn hesitated briefly, feeling a faint rekindling of desire.
 She could climb back into bed, wake him with kisses, and feel his so-very-skilled hands and lips on her body again....